DJ 2wenty: We’re for the people. Nine times out of ten if the people want it, we do it.

 While we’re on connections – language can go a long way.
 In every day you can instill the use of Latinx in place of Latino or Latina, to support awareness, visibility, and acknowledgement for the gender nonconforming.
 It’s an extension of using “they/them/their” instead of assuming “his/her” identification amongst LGBTQ+ and allies.
 You can invite a safe space with your presence and help others do the same.
 It’ll continue to spread through conversation, verbal and written communication, and social media.
 (No excuses – the APA just recognized “they” as a singular pronoun.)
 I may have digressed there, but it’s about willingly shifting to a more inclusive society, starting with the narrative.

 The public has to be more aware, inclusive, and active than ever in this time of heightened violence against people of color and the lgbtq+ community, redundant mainstream media, and building institutional oppression.
 Part of the response to the recent burst of black and latinx girls disappearing in DC is termed as a “perceived increase”.
-It feels a bit dismissive, like these lives will pass from mattering in the public eye.
+It feels a bit dismissive, like there’s an assumption these lives will pass from mattering in the public eye.